Teresa Harte has this guide to cycling holidays in Drôme department of the French Alps.

 A choice of hotels, chambre d’Hotes (B&B) and gites are dotted throughout the Drome with lists available from the following tourist offices: St Jean-en-Royans, St Martin-en-Vercors, Crest, Die, Nyons and Romans-sur-Isere.
 The regional tourist website has more general tourist information, including accommodation links.
 See also Gîtes de France Drôme and amivac.com

 Search also our Where to stay section, or zoom in on the map below for links to cycling accommodation in the French Alps.

 Local food and wine

 France's top department for organic vegetables, fruit, fish and meat.
 It is renowned for its AOC walnuts ‘noix’, black olives, cheeses including ‘Bleu du Vercors Sassenage’ produced since the 14th century and the famous ‘Picodon goats cheese.
-Not forgetting the honey, lavendar, trout, garlic, abricots, melons, nougat and the world reknowned ‘Valrhona’ chocolate.
+Not forgetting the honey, lavender, trout, garlic, apricots, melons, nougat and the world-renowned ‘Valrhona’ chocolate.
 The list goes on making the region a food lovers delight.